vpn-kill-switch/killswitch/README.md

 # killswitch

-VPN kill switch for macOS, it will block outgoing traffic when VPN connection fails or crashes.
+VPN kill switch for macOS (Mac OS X >= 10.6), it will block outgoing traffic when VPN connection fails or crashes.

 https://vpn-kill-switch.com/